obsidianmd/obsidian-help/en/How to/Format your notes.md

 |Content from cell 1 | Content from cell 2|
 |Content in the first column | Content in the second column|

-You can optionally omit the pipes at the start and end of a line:
+The vertical bars at the start and end of a line are optional.

 ```md
 First Header | Second Header